risk-first/website/risks/Agency-Risk.md

  - why people can be fiercely _nationalistic_ and tribal (supporting the goals of the third level) and also be against _immigration_ (helping people in the fourth level).

 [Agency Risk](Agency-Risk.md) clearly includes the behaviour of [Bad Actors](https://en.wiktionary.org/wiki/bad_actor) but is not limited to them:  there are various "shades of grey" involved.
 We can often understand and sympathise with the decisions agents make based on an understanding of this hierarchy.

+**NB:** Don't get hung up on the fact the diagram only has four levels.
+You might want to add other levels in their depending on your personal circumstances.
+The take-away is that there is a hierarchy at all, and that at the top, the people/things we care about _most_ are few in number.

 ## Agency Risk In Software Development